Banging The "Chemicals Cause Cancer" Drum Is Based On Non Science!

 Plants are grown in soil, they take up rain or irrigation water and as it has been stated repeatedly throughout these links we provided, organic arsenic is there and will always be there in our foods and water until the end of time.
 So unless one plans to starve themselves or waste away from thirst, this is the inconvenient truth, whether we care to believe it or not.

 We also vote for consumer freedom and getting at the truth in research.
-We will continue to advise everyone to check and double check the resource in order to gain a perspective of what the true agenda is of the person writing any "anti-chemical" article.
+We will continue to advise everyone to check and double check the resources to gain a perspective of what the true agenda is of the person writing any "anti-chemical" article.
 We don't recommend ever taking things at face value!

 We love our favorites that address many concerns and highly recommend for further reading.
 The Center For Consumer Freedom in regard to NGO's.
 Another great piece written by the Media Monitor with the assistance of the Society of Toxicology, on how the media continually overstates risk.
 This article really drives the science home and written by the well respected Journal of Toxicology of the NCBI states quite clearly that the parent company EWG of the Campaign for Safe Cosmetics has got it wrong.